athrvkk/athrvkk.github.io/_pages/outreach.md

 - Results from an initial experiment, along with an interpretation and suggestions for future steps. -->

 ## Grad School Mentorship
-I am always excited to help prospective students with grad school applications.
-Please note that my expertise is primarily in research-based Master's and PhD programs (particularly in ML and NLP).
-I may not be as well-equipped to guide you through applications for other types of graduate programs, such as software tracks in MSCS, MS in Information Systems, and MS in Business Analytics, to name a few.
-Nonetheless, feel free to reach out with any questions, and I'll do my best to help!
+I am always excited to help prospective students with grad school applications (research-based MS and PhD programs in ML/NLP).
+Please note that my expertise is primarily in  (particularly in ML and NLP).
+Feel free to reach out with any questions, and I'll do my best to help!

 Before reaching out to me, please take a look at these excellent resources compiled by various talented students.
 I found them to be immensely helpful during my MS/PhD applications.
 - [Notion List -- CS PhD Statements of Purpose](https://cs-sop.notion.site/CS-PhD-Statements-of-Purpose-df39955313834889b7ac5411c37b958d)